CodeReclaimers/neat-python/README.md

 Here are APA and Bibtex entries you can use to cite this project in a publication.
 The listed authors are the maintainers of all iterations of the project up to this point.
-If you have contributed and would like your name added to the citation, please submit an issue or email alan@codereclaimers.com and I'll add you.
+If you have contributed and would like your name added to the citation, please submit an issue or email alan@codereclaimers.com.

 APA
 ```